ATOMNFT/TFT_eSPI-User_Setup-Files/README.md

 Inside this file, identify the specific display you are using (refer to the provided images for guidance).
 To activate your preferred display device, uncomment the corresponding entry by removing the "//" preceding it.
 It is crucial to have only one display configuration uncommented at any given time and to verify the accuracy of the display name to avoid errors.

-## Screenshots

----

-## Custom User_Setup Files for Specific Firmwares and Devices
-<p>Custom User_Setup files are essential for ensuring proper functionality of certain firmwares and devices.
-These files contain crucial information such as GPIO pins, display configurations, and other necessary settings.

-Utilizing these files is straightforward, as each is designed with clear and intuitive naming conventions to simplify device configuration.</p>
 <br>
 <details>
 <summary>M5 Minigotchi Configuration</summary>